fpga-logi/logi-tools/README.md

 Logi-tools
 ==========

-Software tools (video stream and other), should not be platform (spi, logibone, etc) specific
+Software tools (video stream and other), host specific code is in the rpi and beaglebone directories